alexzhyshko/Bot.io/README.md

 ### Editing messages
 * Use `@Inject` over an `MessageEditor` field in your case class
 * Using built-in methods fill needed info for message: `chatId`, `text` and `messageId`.
-* (Optional) Add inline buttons using built-in methods
+* (Optional) Add inline buttons using built-in methods and inline button objects, you can set URL link to the button
-* Invoke `sendMessage` on your MessageEditor instance to send message.
+* Invoke `editMessage` on your MessageEditor instance to edit message.
 * After this, all attributes are restored to default and object can be reused.
 ```
     String data = update.getCallbackQuery().getData();